Aditya32122/Multi-Database-Concurrent-System/README.md

-# Django DRF Multi-Database Concurrent Insertion System
+# DRF Multi-Database Concurrent Insertion System

 A Django REST Framework application that simulates a distributed system with multiple SQLite databases and demonstrates concurrent data insertion using Python threads.